CoryITpro/HTML-Canvas-Reisize/README.md

                 c.style.height = `90vh`; // set the height as full size
                 const width = 80 * canvasRatio, c.style.width = `${width}vh`; // Set width to match canvasRatio

--   clear the canvas and this function is for the redrawing of the canvas.
+-   clear the canvas and this function is for the redrawing of the canvas. `Why`: to delete the previous circle.

           ctx.clearRect(0, 0, 1000, 1000);

--   redraw the circle
+-   redraw the circle. `Why`: to draw the resized circle.

           ctx.beginPath();
-          ctx.lineWidth = 55;   // linewidth of the circle
-          ctx.strokeStyle = "red";   // color of the circle
           ctx.arc(500, 500, 420, 0, 2 \* Math.PI);  // draw line which is radius is 420 at the (500, 500) UV position of the canvas.
           ctx.stroke();
-          ctx.save();

--   this function is to change the center text to canvas ratio property.
+-   this function is to change the center text to canvas ratio property. `Why`: to change the center ratio text.

           text.innerHTML = `${ratio.width}X${ratio.height}`;

 ## Event listenders `user control`.

 -   It's happen once you make change in the right side slider and the usage is to change the height value of static ratio variable.
+    `Why`: to change the ratio height value one user change the right slider.

             document.querySelector("#range2").addEventListener("input", (event) => {
               ratio.height = event.target.value;